oauthul/getools/README.md

 Generates a random sequence of letters tested for validity and if valid, redeems onto your account.
 This does mean it is basically bruteforcing a code.
 The script grabs your cookie data for Gill Explore and uses it as the authentication to redeem the codes.

 ## Requirements
-A Windows machine, browser-cookie3, and to be logged into your Gill Explore account on any browser.
+A Windows machine, Python 3, browser-cookie3, and to be logged into your Gill Explore account on any browser.
 Install browser-cookie3 in your terminal with:
 ```
 pip install browser-cookie3